 Many of us may be fortunate enough to recall our childhood experiences as being relatively ‘pressure-free’ compared to the demands of adulthood.
-However, we need to remember that children can feel the emotional and psychological pressures of certain personal and environmental situations and this can affect their physical and mental well-being (McCance, Forshee & Shelby, 2006).
+However, we need to remember that children can feel the emotional and psychological pressures of certain personal and environmental situations and this can affect their physical and mental wellbeing.

-Stress arises when the demands of a given situation exceeds an individual’s ability to effectively deal with that situation (Sheslow & Stehl, 2005).
-These demands may come from a range of sources including family, work, friends and school.
-But they may also come from within the individual – often related to what we think we should be doing versus what we are actually able to do.
-Factors including age, gender, development, temperament, and parental models may influence an individual’s susceptibility to stress and the effectiveness of coping abilities.
+Stress arises when the demands of a given situation exceeds a person’s ability to effectively deal with that situation.
+These demands may come from a range of sources including family, work, friends or school.
+They may also come from within the individual – often related to what we think we should be doing versus what we are actually able to do.
+Other factors include age, gender, development, temperament, and parental models may influence a person’s susceptibility to stress and the effectiveness of coping abilities.

 Perhaps the most important thing to remember is that stress manifests itself due to the way that an individual relates to a certain situation, and not necessarily due to the sole existence of the situation at hand.
 In other words, some things may not be a big deal to some of us, but may cause significant stress to others.

 The failure to recognise manifestations of stress and to assist children in the development of positive coping skills, may result in detrimental effects to their mental, physical, and emotional health.
-The ways that children learn to deal with stress during childhood will undoubtedly follow them into adolescence and may shape their coping patterns in adulthood (Dwan, 2009).
-Ineffective coping mechanisms applied during times of ma also be a significant risk factor in the development of psychopathology later on in life (Compas & Boyer, 2001).
+The ways that children learn to deal with stress in childhood will undoubtedly follow them into adolescence and may shape their coping patterns in adulthood.
+Ineffective coping mechanisms applied during these times may also be a significant risk factor in the development of psychopathology later on in life.

 We can understand that the ways that children learn to deal with stress are important mediators of both current and future adjustment.
-If adults can recognise the signs of overwhelming emotional stress and not-so-helpful coping strategies, then children can be taught more effective ways to handle adverse situations and stress management in their daily well being.
-Developing the capability to cope with challenges and the capacity to adapt to stressful situations can help children mature into healthy, well adjusted and competent adults (Dwan, 2009).
+If adults recognise the signs of overwhelming emotional stress and not-so-helpful coping strategies, then children can be taught more effective ways to handle adverse situations and manage stress in their day to day lives.
+Developing the capability to cope with challenges and the capacity to adapt to stressful situations can help children mature into healthy, well adjusted and competent adults.